dorajam/Machine-Learning-Resources/recourses.md

 the chapters are highly comprehensive.
 The book discusses a wide range of recent advances in AI and a variety of architectures.
 Link: http://ml4a.github.io/index/*

+#### For the serious ones, here are some links to some great books to brush up on your basics:
+> "Linear Algebra Done Right" by Axler
+"Baysian methods for hackers" by Cam Davidson-Pilon

 ### Some visualizations that you might find interesting:
 http://playground.tensorflow.org